bjornbytes/lovr.org/docs/Source:isStopped.md

 ### Returns

-- `boolean isStopped` Whether or not the sorce is stopped.
+- `boolean isStopped` Whether or not the source is stopped.

 See also
 ---